Johnny Cueto: Pitching style

 Cueto throws a variety of pitches, although his main ones are a four-seam fastball (91–97 mph), a two-seam fastball (89–94 mph), and a slider (81–88 mph), which he supplements with a cutter (87–92 mph), a changeup (82–86 mph), and a curveball (78–83 mph).
 Cueto only throws his changeup to left-handed hitters, and he rarely uses his curveball.
 He often likes to use his slider with two strikes.
 Cueto's distinctive wind-up, which on some pitches begins by spinning back towards second base so that his back faces the batter, has been compared to that of Luis Tiant and Hideo Nomo.
 Throughout most of his career, Cueto has used his pitches from four different windups: the traditional windup, the "Tiant", the quick pitch, and the "rocking chair".
 Cueto's unorthodox delivery where he would turn towards second base then shimmy before the ball was thrown led Detroit Tigers manager Brad Ausmus to question its legality during and after Cueto's shutout of the Tigers in August 2015.
 Ausmus argued to umpire Joe West during the game and to reporters after the game that Cueto sometimes stops in his wind-up, thereby making those pitches illegal.

 World Baseball Classic

 Cueto was a member of the Dominican Republic national baseball team in the 2009 World Baseball Classic.
 In his only start, an elimination game against Panama, Cueto earned the win after throwing 4 2/3 scoreless innings, striking out five against one walk and three hits, the only member of his team to earn a win in the tournament following their elimination in their next game.
 He missed the tournament in 2013 due to injury.
 Cueto was scheduled to represent the Dominican Republic once again in the 2017 World Baseball Classic, but was unable to attend the opening rounds due to his father falling ill (the Dominican Republic was eliminated in the second round), thus Cueto missed the tournament again.

 Personal life

-Cueto has three children, sons Johnny Jr. and Joande and daughter Yeiliani.
+Cueto has two sons and one daughter.